-Getting your baby to sleep through the night is a common challenge among parents.
+Getting your baby back to sleep through the night is a common challenge among parents.
 As a newborn, babies need to wake every few hours to feed since their tiny tummies aren’t big enough to keep them full throughout the night.
-However, as your baby grows they need those night time feedings less.
+However, as your baby grows they need those nighttime feedings less.
 This is usually when parents expect their babies to start sleeping through the night, but things don’t always turn out as expected, leaving parents utterly exhausted and searching for solutions.

 To understand how to get your baby to sleep through the night, you first need to know if your baby is able to sleep through the night.

 You can also help set the stage for a good night's sleep by making sure your baby is cultivating good sleep habits during the day, which will help them sleep better during the night too.